faraz9993/All_EIC_DevOps_Training/Assessment_Day.md

 ![alt text](images/Assessment_Day/Image_12)

-### After pushing the images to the docker hub I created kubernetes manifest files for each microservice.
+### After pushing the images to the docker hub, I created kubernetes manifest files for each microservice.

 ### Below is my frontend.yaml file for frontend deployment and service: